Telehealth · TX

 Texans can now access GLP-1 medications like semaglutide and tirzepatide through telehealth, without long drives to a specialist or months-long waitlists.
-Pallas Health pairs you with a board-certified provider licensed in Texas who reviews your intake, confirms eligibility on a live video visit, and if appropriate sends a prescription to a compounding pharmacy that ships to any Texas address in a few business days.
+Pallas Health pairs you with a board-certified provider licensed in Texas who reviews your intake — by secure message in most cases — and if appropriate sends a prescription to a compounding pharmacy that ships to any Texas address in a few business days.

 How telehealth prescribing works in Texas

-Texas has stricter telehealth prescribing rules than most states.
-Under Texas Medical Board guidance, a provider generally must conduct a real-time audiovisual visit (or an in-person exam) before prescribing a new medication — asynchronous-only evaluations are not sufficient to establish a new provider-patient relationship.
-Every Pallas provider who treats Texas patients is individually licensed by the Texas Medical Board and will schedule a brief live video encounter as part of your intake.
-GLP-1s are not controlled substances, so Texas's additional controlled-substance telemedicine rules (like the Ryan Haight style federal limits) do not add friction here, but our providers still confirm a complete medical history, review contraindications, and arrange follow-up visits to monitor response, titrate dose, and manage side effects responsibly.
+Texas requires any provider writing a prescription to a Texas resident to hold an active Texas medical license — an out-of-state license is not enough.
+Under Texas Medical Board telemedicine rules, a licensed provider may establish the provider-patient relationship and prescribe non-controlled medications like GLP-1s through telehealth, including synchronous video and, in appropriate cases, asynchronous review of a completed intake, provided the standard of care is met and documentation is appropriate.
+Every Pallas provider who treats Texas patients is individually licensed by the Texas Medical Board; depending on your history, a provider may follow up by message, video, or request additional labs before prescribing.
+GLP-1s are not controlled substances, so Texas's additional controlled-substance telemedicine rules (like the Ryan Haight style federal limits) do not add friction here, but our providers still confirm a complete medical history, review contraindications, and arrange follow-up to monitor response, titrate dose, and manage side effects responsibly.

 Medicaid & insurance in Texas